bcmpinc/dagdb/README.md

 ------------
 The database will be used for storing:

- - Plain data: reference hash -> data
+ - Plain data: reference element -> data
- - Structured data: reference hash -> key hash -> value hash
+ - Structured data: reference element -> key element -> value element
- - Inverse lookup table for structured data: value hash -> key hash -> reference hash set
+ - Inverse lookup table for structured data: value element -> key element -> set of reference elements

 Requirements for I/O are: